Osiris-Team/AutoPlug-Client/docs/FAQ.md

 - `*->` allows anything from this point onwards until the end of the line.

 Similar wildcards are available for the files manager, but with a slightly different meaning:
-- `./` is the current working directory of the AutoPlug-Client.
+- `./` or `.\` is the current working directory of the AutoPlug-Client.
-- `*` allows any character sequence (including spaces).
-Example: `./*.exe` would only allow access to files in the current working directory ending with `.exe`.
+- `*->` allows access to all sub-directories.
+For example `./*->` would allow access to all files and directories in AutoPlugs current working directory.
-If you wanted to also allow access to the `.exe` files in sub-directories just append `+sub`, so the permission would look like this: `./*.exe +sub`.
-- `+sub` allows access to all sub-directories.
+- Note that Windows `\` and Linux `/` file separators are treated as equal.

 ---